Academic Master

 LIG with a minimum of five hundred square feet of buildup area

-MIG with the minimum of six hundred to twelve hundred square feet of build up area
+MIG with a minimum of six hundred to twelve hundred square feet of build-up area

-The housing industry of India is among the fastest growing sector.
-It has been estimated that this sector is likely to make a huge share in the GDP of the country.
-About 11 % of the share in the GDP is expected by the year of 2020.
-This projected share in the GDP reflect the promising growth in the respective sector.
-Also the sector is likely to grow by a compound annual growth rate of 11.2%.
-Thus the housing industry of India represent a promising growth (IBEF, 2018).
+India’s housing industry is among the fastest-growing sectors.
+It has been estimated that this sector is likely to make a huge share of the GDP of the country.
+About 11 % of the share of the GDP is expected by the year 2020.
+This projected share in the GDP reflects the promising growth in the respective sector.
+Also, the sector is likely to grow by a compound annual growth rate of 11.2%.
+Thus, India’s housing industry represents promising growth (IBEF, 2018).

-Private equity investment in the housing sector has a promising future too and is likely to grow at a fast pace.
-It has been estimated that by the year of 2026 private equity investment in the housing sector is likely to grow by hundred billion United States dollars (Singh, 2017).
+Private equity investment in the housing sector has a promising future, too, and is likely to grow at a fast pace.
+It has been estimated that by the year 2026, private equity investment in the housing sector is likely to grow by a hundred billion United States dollars (Singh, 2017).

-Huge demand for affordable housing due to rapid urbanization and rise in lower and middle class groups moving am emerging in major cities of the country
+Huge demand for affordable housing due to rapid urbanization and the rise in lower and middle-class groups moving to emerge in major cities of the country.

-Least funding available to help buyers to purchase and for government and private companies to contrast affordable homes
+The last funding available to help buyers purchase and for government and private companies to contrast affordable homes.

-Following are the list of initiatives introduced by the government of India to meet challenges of housing sector in the country.
+Following is the list of initiatives introduced by the government of India to meet the challenges of the country’s housing sector.

-Narindra Modi announced a scheme under which two crores homes will be built by the year of 2022.
+Narendra Modi announced a scheme under which two crores of homes will be built by the year 2022.
 The scheme is known as ‘’housing for all.’’

-Developers will be allowed to pay their taxes in a year time
+Developers will be allowed to pay their taxes in a year’s time.

-Deadlines for affordable housing scheme has been extended to five years
+Deadlines for the affordable housing scheme have been extended to five years.

-Refinancing of loans by national housing bank will help buyer to invest in affordable homes
+Refinancing of loans by the National Housing Bank will help buyers to invest in affordable homes.

-Real estate regulatory authority ensure availability of funds to first time buyers in the housing sector of India (The Hindu .com , 2016).
+Real estate regulatory authorities ensure the availability of funds to first-time buyers in the housing sector of India (The Hindu .com, 2016).

 References